What is the difference between an externship versus an internship?

 May students participate in more than one externship?

 Yes.
 Most externships are one semester in length, but certain placements may allow or require students to remain at the placement for two semesters.
-Many students participate in a second or third semester of externships at different placements.
-Two semesters of an externship at one office leads to a more indepth experience and context learned in the field.
-Some students seek externship placements to explore career choices or areas of law.
+Many students participate in a second or third externship semester at different placements.
 Students may not participate in two externships during the same semester.
 Summer externship students may be allowed to split their externship experience at two placements on a case-by-case basis.
 Also, students should read the law bulletin to ensure they do not exceed the requirements under L900 enrollment which includes a maximum 6 credit hours of pooled courses including the academic externship course and certain independent studies courses.

 May students participate in an externship and clinic in the same semester?